hippover/palmari/docs/pipeline.rst

 Do you want to remove some artifact proper to your optical setup ?
 To use the new state-of-the-art localizer instead of the rudimentary one provided by PALM-tools (inspired from ThunderSTORM's one) ?

-**Good news** : the :py:class:`TifPipeline` class is actually quite customizable and open to add-ons !
+**Good news** : the :py:class:`ImagePipeline` class is actually quite customizable and open to add-ons !
 If you want to use your own steps, subclass the corresponding abstract base class : for a localizer, :py:class:`Localizer`, for a movie pre-processor, :py:class:`MoviePreprocessor`, etc...